mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The communities were intended to provide all essential needs of the humans on Daryen.
 Each basin offered a vast housing area and provided them with shelter, food and warmth.

-At the centre of each community was a vast Flame Pit, each surrounded by extensive Orchard Trees ideally adapted to human needs.
-A Flame Pit, approximately two kilometres in diameter, was a bed of coals fed from below by natural geothermal action.
-Natural gas flowed through it and produced characteristic yellow flames in the centre, while long vertical seams of coal produced glowing embers the Darrians used for their home fires.
+At the center of each community was a vast Flame Pit, each surrounded by extensive Orchard Trees ideally adapted to human needs.
+A Flame Pit, approximately two kilometers in diameter, was a bed of coals fed from below by natural geothermal action.
+Natural gas flowed through it and produced characteristic yellow flames in the center, while long vertical seams of coal produced glowing embers the Darrians used for their home fires.
 Natural action slowly pushed up more coals from below where the Darrians could collect them.

-Extending in a radius of approximately 10 kilometres, the Orchards surrounded the Flame Pit, providing both homes and food for the Darrians.
-Individual trees were spaced at intervals of 10 metres on rays extending from the central pit.
-The trees of the Orchards had semi-circular trunks, encompassing a width of approximately five metres.
+Extending in a radius of approximately 10 kilometers, the Orchards surrounded the Flame Pit, providing both homes and food for the Darrians.
+Individual trees were spaced at intervals of 10 meters on rays extending from the central pit.
+The trees of the Orchards had semi-circular trunks, encompassing a width of approximately five meters.
 Inside, individual families made their homes and, as their numbers grew, they expanded to new trees, uniquely adapted to human use.
 Their fruit grew and ripened on the inside of the trunk, ready to be picked and eaten, and remaining unspoiled while still connected to a branch.
 Picking the fruit stimulated the tree to grow more.
 Uninhabited trees bore little fruit but once a family moved in the tree naturally grew more.
 The trunk of the tree protected those living within and natural waste of the humans provided fertiliser for the trees.

 Each Orchard numbered about 250,000 trees.
 Theoretically, the Orchards could support a population of a million humans; in practice, over the course of the next 1,000 years, communities reached populations of about 100,000 and remained stable at that level.